X Close

 The element (also known as a capsule) shown has a vented pole-piece (indicated with a *), and this is typically done to create the required directional characteristic.
 For an omni-directional dynamic microphone, the back would be sealed.

-As you can see, this is similar to the construction of a small speaker, and a speaker will work as a microphone.
+Dynamic mics are similar to the construction of a small speaker, and a speaker will work as a microphone.
 Naturally, the speaker and mic are each optimised for their intended application.
-The majority of intercom systems use the speaker as a microphone and visa versa.
+The majority of intercom systems use the speaker as a microphone and vice-versa.

 A typical dynamic mic is easily capable of 0.5V RMS (500mV).
 This may seem extreme, but the specification for the SM58 is 1.85mV at 1 Pascal (94dB SPL), so 185mV results at 114dB SPL.
 Therefore 500mV is achieved at just under 123dB SPL which many loud vocalists can achieve with the mic held at close range, at their lips or in their mouth.